CupNoodles27/DRG-Tips-and-Tricks/README.md

 * The flamethrower can burn the material around alien eggs and dreadnought cocoons, as well as ice in the glacial strata, spiderwebs, and engi platforms.

 * Robots instantly die when set on fire.
 This includes patrol bots, burst turrets, and sniper turrets.

-* An EPC shot or an axe will destroy a spider web.

 * If you need to freeze an enemy with the cryo cannon, shoot through the enemy towards the ground.
 The cryo cannon leaves a trail on the ground that helps freeze enemies.